Living Sober Sucks

 Reinvent yourself!

-This is why I prefer to think I'm “Reinvented,” because I’ve had to reinvent myself as a sober person.
+This is why I prefer to say that I'm Reinvented, because I've had to reinvent myself as a sober person.
 I had to discover ways to live without alcohol, uncover lost feelings and deep desires.
 I found new passions, activities and rewards.
 I had to radically change my view regarding how I respect alcohol, other people and how I approach social dealings.

 The only thing I am recovering from is my own mistakes.
 And just because I no longer drink doesn’t mean I don’t make mistakes.
 I still fuck-up plenty of things, but at least I’m sober when I make those mistakes.

-I will continue to use the term recovery – it’s accepted and less confusing.
+I will continue to use the term recovery because it's accepted and less confusing.
 But in reality, I have reinvented myself.
-That’s all I did.
+That's all I did.

 Just a few words: